A closer look at big families

 “Child benefits from the government are helpful too,” notes Philippe.
 He and his wife, Sonia, both have jobs, but they keep an eye on their spending.
 “We shop at secondhand stores and do clothing swaps with other parents, plus the girls share their toys and my wife does a lot of cooking,” he adds.
 “It’s toughest having to cut back on trips and paid activities.”

-Immigrant families tend to be larger, with one in four comprising three or more children.
+Immigrant families tend to be larger: 27 percent of immigrant families in Quebec have three or more children under 18.

 Two adults, two kids